zkemail/solidity-style-guide/README.md

 ##### C. Avoid using assembly.

 Assembly code is hard to read and audit.
 We should avoid it unless the gas savings are very consequential, e.g. > 25%.
+In addition to the gas <> readability tradeoff, assembly can solve problems much more efficiently than writing the same code Solidity.
+One example is manipulating calldata.
+So if assembly can be used to solve a problem in less lines of code, or in a more elegant way, considering assembly is reasonable.

 #### 4. Versioning